-A Major Automated Information System (MAIS) is an acquisition program for an Automated Information System (AIS) that meets Acquisition Category (ACAT) IA requirements listed below.
-An AIS is a system of computer hardware, computer software, data and/or telecommunications that performs functions such as collecting, processing, storing, transmitting and displaying information.
+A Major Automated Information System (MAIS) is a defense acquisition program for an Automated Information System (AIS) that meets Acquisition Category (ACAT) IA requirements listed below.
+An AIS is a system of computer hardware, computer software, data, and/or telecommunications that performs functions such as collecting, processing, storing, transmitting, and displaying information.

 A MAIS is determined for an acquisition program for an Automated Information System (either as a product or a service) that is either: